KwokHing/Rfacebook-Demo/README.md

 ```

 ![gif](images/HeatMap_ntucPosts.gif)

-*Jupyter does not seem to be able to render the __d3heatmap__, so do run the code in RStudio to see the heatmap in action*

 You can amend the codes to create and show the day and time heatmap for customers' comments using the above provided code